 To graduate from the program, students must complete all program requirements.
-In addition to meeting all program requirements, students must also meet the minimum attendance requirement.
-Effective as of the 6/22/15 class onward the minimum attendance requirements are 426 clock hours / 18 weeks in N101, 426 clock hours / 18 weeks in N102, and 168 clock hours / 8 weeks in N103.
-All financial obligations to PCCTI must also be fulfilled.
+In addition to meeting all program requirements, students must also meet the minimum attendance requirement which is a minimum of 426 clock hours in N101, 426 clock hours in N102, and 168 clock hours in N103.
+All financial obligations to Verve College must also be fulfilled.
 Upon successful completion of all the requirements of the program, the student will be awarded a diploma.